andreaharit/openspace-organizer/README.md

 To use it:
 1. Clone the repository.
 2. Add a CSV file with the names of the people to be seated in the same folder as main.
-3. Run the program from the terminal.

 ## Usage
-The program asks the following inputs from the user:
+1. User might edit file_utils to provide the parameters for:
-* Name of file to be read (Ex: "new_colleagues.csv").
+   1. Name of the CSV file to be read, with people's name, that was put on main.
-* If the user wishes to change default number of tables and seats.
-If yes:
-   * It asks for a number of tables.
+   2. Number of available tables.
-   * It asks for the number of seats per table.
+   3. Number of available seats per table.
+2. Run program via terminal.
+Where the program will greet you, assign people to a table and displays the current occupancy.

-The program then assigns people to a table, displays the current occupancy and exports the layout to a new file: seat_layout.csv on the main folder.
+3. The program will then output the layout to a new file: seat_layout.csv on the main folder.